dariofad/dariofad.github.io/courses/sic.md

 ## Computer security - Teaching material

-This page lists the additional material of the course 38039.

 Feel free to send me an email to <dario.facchinetti@unibg.it>, but **please use your student email account** to send the message (and attach only PDF files).

 ### Topic: Access Control and Sandboxing in OS